Students at graduation wearing caps and gowns, seen from behind

 • You have up to a 10 year standard repayment period.

-• Interest accrues from the date of disbursement while you are in school and during grace/deferment periods.
+• Interest accrues from date of disbursement while you are in school and during grace/deferment periods.
 Interest can be paid while enrolled, or deferred and capitalized at the time of repayment.

 Federal Direct Graduate PLUS Loans

-• Loans first disbursed between July 1, 2023, and June 30, 2024: these loans have a fixed interest rate of 8.05%.
+• Loans first disbursed between July 1, 2024 and June 30, 2025: these loans have a fixed interest rate of 9.08%. • Loans first disbursed between July 1, 2023 and June 30, 2024: these loans have a fixed interest rate of 8.05%.

-• Loans first disbursed between July 1, 2022, and June 30, 2023: these loans have a fixed interest rate of 7.54%.
+• Loans first disbursed between July 1, 2022 and June 30, 2023: these loans have a fixed interest rate of 7.54%.

 • Interest accrues from the date of disbursement.
 Interest can be paid while enrolled, or deferred and capitalized at the time of repayment.

-• For graduate/professional students, this loan has a 6-month post enrollment deferment (repayment begins 6 months after a student’s enrollment status drops to less than half time).
+• For graduate/professional students, this loan has a 6 month post enrollment deferment (repayment begins 6 months after a student’s enrollment status drops to less than half time).

 • You have up to a 10 year standard repayment period.